Arie Belldegrun

-Arie S. Belldegrun (אריה בלדגרון; born 1949), MD, FACS, is an Israeli-American urologic oncologist, billionaire businessman and investor.
+Arie S. Belldegrun (אריה בלדגרון; born 1949) is an Israeli-American urologic oncologist, billionaire businessman and investor.

 Early life and education

 Belldegrun was born in Tel Aviv, Israel.
 He received his medical degree from the Hadassah Medical Center at Hebrew University of Jerusalem in 1974, and conducted his post-graduate studies at the Weizmann Institute of Science in 1979.
 He completed his urologic surgery residency at Harvard Medical School in 1985, and his Surgical Oncology fellowship at the National Cancer Institute in 1988.
 He is certified by the American Board of Urology, and is a fellow of the American College of Surgeons and the American Association of Genitourinary Surgeons.
 Belldegrun is the director of the UCLA Institute of Urologic Oncology, professor of urology, and chief of the Division of Urologic Oncology at the David Geffen School of Medicine.